microsoft/MLOpsPython/docs/getting_started.md

 ![deploy model](./images/deploy-model.png)

-The pipeline consumes two artifacts:
+The pipeline consumes one artifact:

 1. the result of the **Build Pipeline** as it contains configuration files
 1. the **model** trained and registered by the ML training pipeline

-Create a new release pipeline and add the **\_ci-build** artifact using the same process as what we did in the previous step.

 Install the **Azure Machine Learning** extension to your organization from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml),